DFINITY-Education/data-structures/module-3.md

 **`iter` implementation details:**

-* The `iter` function returns an object of type `Iter` ([Motoko SDK page](https://sdk.dfinity.org/docs/base-libraries/iter)) that can be iterated though by calling a `next` function.
+* The `iter` function returns an object of type `Iter` ([Motoko SDK page](https://sdk.dfinity.org/docs/base-libraries/iter)) that can be iterated through by calling a `next` function.
 * This object maintains an internal state, a `treeIter` of type `IterRep`, and therefore isn't pure. `treeIter` is a variant type that can either be a `#tree` or `#kv`, representing a `Tree` and key/value pair respectively.
 See the `IterRep` type definition at the top of the `BST.mo` file.
 * Using the object returned from `iter`, you should be able to call the `next()` function (see `bstNext()` in `Main.mo` for an example of this) to iterate one step through the Tree and return the next (key, value) pair.

 **Hints:**

-* Take a look though `Main.mo` if you're still having trouble understanding how all the pieces of the BST relate.
+* Take a look through `Main.mo` if you're still having trouble understanding how all the pieces of the BST relate.
 This can get a bit abstract, so it's helpful to see the concrete implementation of our BST using `Nat`s.
 * Get familiar with `case` and `switch ` statements, because you'll be using them (sometimes multiple times) in all the functions you implement!
-* Each of the three function you're implementing, `get`, `put`, and `iter`, are independent from each other and increase in difficulty.
+* Each of the three functions you're implementing, `get`, `put`, and `iter`, are independent from each other and increase in difficulty.
 Start with `get` and then move through `put` and `iter`.
 If, however, you can't complete one function, you can still implement the others and get a partially functioning BST.

 ### Testing

 As you progress through your implementation of the BST, you can periodically self-test your work using the command line interface (CLI) after you've built and deployed the corresponding canisters.

-Inputing variant types into the CLI can be a bit unintuitive at first, so here is a quick guide to doing so.
-Image you have the following variant type:
+Inputting variant types into the CLI can be a bit unintuitive at first, so here is a quick guide to doing so.
+Imagine you have the following variant type:

 ```
 type Custom = {